YukeHuang123/AntiScam/items/report.md

      * The inherent structure of a doubly-linked list enables efficient removal of nodes from any position and addition to the front ensuring that the cache operations remain rapid and the least recently used items are easily identified and removed when the cache is full.
 5. *Json*
    * *Objective:*
-     * We store cache as local files in json format.
+     * We store cache as local files in json format by using `GSON`.
    * *Code Locations: defined in Method [saveCacheToInternalStorage](https://gitlab.cecs.anu.edu.au/u7558707/ga-23s2/-/blob/main/src/app/src/main/java/com/example/antiscam/tool/CacheToFile.java#L22), [loadCacheFromInternalStorage](https://gitlab.cecs.anu.edu.au/u7558707/ga-23s2/-/blob/main/src/app/src/main/java/com/example/antiscam/tool/CacheToFile.java#L32)*
    * *Reasons:*
      * The inherent structure of a doubly-linked list enables efficient removal of nodes from any position and addition to the front ensuring that the cache operations remain rapid and the least recently used items are easily identified and removed when the cache is full.

 <hr>

 ### Design Patterns

 *We used the following design patterns in our project:*